-You might find How to Make Compost useful
+You Might Also Enjoy How to Make Compost

 #3.
 Water Regularly

-Not a favourite activity but keep the weeds away as they block growth.
+Not a favourite activity but keep the weeds away as they will block growth of your seedlings.

 #5.
 Control Pests

 Keep bugs, slugs & caterpillars away.
-Put down slug traps eg beer in a saucer.
-Keep an eye out for caterpillars and bugs and remove by hand if you see them.
+Put down slug traps e.g. beer in a saucer.
+Keep an eye out for caterpillars and bugs and remove these by hand if you see them.

 #6.
 Go for Small Veg

 Buy small vegetable plants and seed.
 That way there is something to look at while seeds grow.
 Or grow cress indoors and watch.
-Here’s our Fun Cress project to do with the kids.
+Here’s a Fun Cress project to do with the kids.

 Good Vegetables to Start With

-- Buy a seed packet of a vegetable that you would not normal see in the shops
+And finally, why not buy a seed packet of a vegetable that you would not normal see in the shops?

 Some Useful Gardening Websites: